LucasDowlen/PostingWebsite/README.md

 # postingwebsite

-This project utilizes VueJs to build a web application that allows users to post to a public form.
+This project utilizes VueJs and Firebase to build a basic full-stack CRUD application that allows users to post to a public form.
 The project uses user sign in and email confirmation with Firebase and passwords are hashed twice, client-side and through firebase.
 All posted data is encrypted clientside with EAS before being posted to Firebase database.
-This project also supports users updating and deleting their content from the site.
+Posts are publically visible and users can individually comment on these.